innaskogerboe/Elk-Stack-Project/README.md

 Ansible was used to automate configuration of the ELK machine.
 No configuration was performed manually, which is advantageous because...
 - Every computer can mirror from your ansible configuration.
 No need to worry that one system may be missing an application which was needed on it.
 - Saves time.
-Instead of installing items onto each system manaully, Ansible automates the process for you.
+Instead of installing items onto each system manually, Ansible automates the process for you.

 The Elk Playbook implements the following tasks:
 - Installs docker.io